Development and application of a hybrid MHD-kinetic model in JOREK: Diagnostics in phase space

 \section{Diagnostics in phase space}

 To analyse details of the EP dynamics, a versatile diagnostic has been developed which can provide insights regarding real space as well as velocity space dynamics.
+Similar kind of diagnostics exist in other codes\cite{brochard2020nonlinear,briguglio2014analysis,wang2013hole, kim2008impact}.
 Consider some single-particle quantity $g_i$.
 E.g., the density by choosing $g_i=1$, or the energy transfer between bulk and EPs by using $g_i=\Delta E_i$, where $\Delta E_i$ denotes the change of particle kinetic plus potential energy.
 The distribution of $g_i$ throughout the real and velocity space is given by the following expression:

 Although this yields all information about the distribution of $g_i$, it is an inconvenient representation.
 Some coordinates might not be of interest (e.g. gyrophase or toroidal angle) and some coordinates are not natural coordinates for particles moving in electromagnetic fields (e.g. $\vb{v}$ is inconvenient compared to coordinates like the magnetic moment $\mu$ and parallel velocity $v_\parallel)$.
 Therefore, the idea is to apply a coordinate transformation and integrate over coordinates that are ignorable for the considered analysis.
 Thus, to obtain the distribution $G$ of $g_i$ in the coordinates $\vb*{\xi}$, this yields